kospiotr/kospiotr.github.io/wiki/spring-framework.md

 ##Dependency Injection

+Spring has mechanism for automated wiring objects called autowiring.
+It reduces need of explicit wiring and boilerplate code.

 Components might be tied by following annotations: `@Autowired`, `@Resource`, `@Inject`.
 Great detailed explination what is the difference can be found in [the article](http://blogs.sourceallies.com/2011/08/spring-injection-with-resource-and-autowired).